some-natalie/some-natalie/_recipes/granola.md

 ---
-title: “Granola”
+title: "Granola"
 classes: wide
-excerpt: “Slow-cooker granola”
+excerpt: "Slow-cooker granola"
 ---

 > It's the laziest granola mixes ever.
 Throw it all in the slow cooker, stir, cook on low for a few hours, and cool to eat.
 Leave the lid cracked!